24xscv564w-bit/hz-overlay-tools-AI/README.md

 1. Ensure Python 3.8+ is installed on Windows.
 2. Run with console: `python hz_overlay.py`
    Or run without console: `pythonw hz_overlay.py`
+3. Add Start_Hz_Overlay - Shortcut to shell:startup (set run to minizmized in properties)
+4. Add ToggleHZ.ahk to shell:startup for easy CTRL + ALT + H  hertz toggle or set to custom

 ## Why this exists
 Many monitors switch between 120 Hz (10-bit) and 144 Hz (8-bit),